 - unreasonably denying the family member the financial autonomy that he or she would otherwise have had;

 - unreasonably withholding financial support needed to meet the reasonable living expenses of the family member, or his or her child, at a time when the family member is entirely or predominantly dependent on the person for financial support;

 - preventing the family member from making or keeping connections with his or her family, friends or culture; and

 - unlawfully depriving the family member, or any member of the family member's family, of his or her liberty.

-The thrust of the law is to prevent conduct against family members that is violent or abusive.
-Exercising complete control over a family member in a way that prevents the family member from acting independently is regarded as abusive behavior.
+The thrust of the law is to prevent conduct against family members that are violent or abusive.
+Exercising complete control over a family member in a way that prevents the family member from acting independently is regarded as abusive behaviour.
 Causing a family member to live in fear is also abusive.

 The Magellan Program deals with Family Court cases involving serious allegations of physical and sexual child abuse.
 The fast-track program has been implemented in all of the court’s registries.

 - rigorous judicial management, including the imposition of strict timeframes for deciding cases;